scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die to the roll for every level above the 3rd.

-#### traveler's Protection
-*3rd level*
 ___
-- **Casting Time:** 3 minutes
-- **Range:** 3
-- **Duration:** 8 hours

-A protective ward for the journey ahead.
-Target up to 5 creatures, adding a bad die for every creature targeted.
-On success the targets maximum Wounds increase by 1.
-A creature can only be under the effects of one source of _traveler's Protection_.

-Add a proficient die for every level above 3rd.

 #### Spirit Animal
 *3rd level*
-___
 - **Casting Time:** 10 minutes
 - **Range:** Self
 - **Duration:** 3 days